‘Hot spots’, or acute moist dermatitis, frequently affects dogs and can drive an animal crazy, not to mention its owner.

 - When all else fails take the animal to the vet.
 (Expensive).

-The dog-carer's approach seemed a little complicated, so I sprayed a little wheatgrass extract (a great wound healer for animals AND humans alike) over Ollie's hot spots instead.
-Initially, he kept on scratching, but a few minutes later, he was lying comfortably on his back, legs splayed, fast asleep.
+Seemingly a little complicated I Instead sprayed some wheatgrass extract lightly over Ollie's hot spots.
+A few minutes later, he was lying comfortably on his back, legs splayed, fast asleep.

-There was no further scratching, and after a couple of days the “spots” had completely disappeared.
+There was no further scratching, and after a couple of days the “spots” had just about disappeared.